michael-lazar/jetforce/README.md

 1. The status code and meta on the first line
 2. The optional response body on subsequent lines

-Unlike CGI v1.1, there are no headers or other special values that the script can respond with.
+The script is not allowed to respond with HTTP headers like ``Content-Type``, or other special CGI headers like internal redirects.

-Some of the HTTP-specific environment variables like ``REQUEST_METHOD`` are not used, because they don't make sense in the context of a Gemini request.
+Some of the HTTP specific environment variables like ``REQUEST_METHOD`` are not used, because they don't make sense in the context of a Gemini request.

 ## License